“Sometimes, I don’t seek a piece of life-changing advice. All that I ask for is peace of soul and mind. An inner-world that’s void of noise.”

 Consumption of media isn’t bad.

-Still, when I need intense peace, I don’t see a place for it.
+Still, when I need serenity, I don’t see a place for it.
 So I distance myself from all kinds.

 2. Quit digital gadgets for a certain duration